top of page

 • Judged on consistency and texture of product, cleanliness, uniformity of filling, container appearance, and fragrance.

-Blank Sample Judging Sheet for Lip Balm
+• Blank Sample Judging Sheet for Lip Balm

 Photography

-• Photos should measure 5” X 7” up to a maximum size of 8”x 10”.
+• Photos should measure 5” X 7” up to a maximum size of 8”x 12”.

-• Each photo should be mounted or matted
+• Each photo should be mounted.

 • No frames are permitted.